|

 Core Focus

-Frontiers in Nursing is an international academic journal dedicated to innovative research and cutting-edge practices in nursing science.
-The journal promotes multidimensional development in nursing disciplines, with a focus on evidence-based practice, precision nursing, intelligent healthcare technologies, and global health nursing.
-We encourage interdisciplinary research integrating clinical practice, digital technology, public health, and social sciences to provide theoretical foundations and practical guidance for building future nursing systems.
+Frontiers in Nursing is an international academic journal committed to advancing innovative research and pioneering practices in nursing science.
+It fosters multidimensional growth within nursing disciplines, emphasizing evidence-based practice, precision nursing, intelligent healthcare technologies, and global health nursing.
+We encourage interdisciplinary research that integrates clinical practice, digital technology, public health, and social sciences, offering theoretical foundations and practical insights for building future-oriented nursing systems.

 Scope